1 min read

 I’m one.

-Social media has its uses, but with services like Twitter or Facebook, stories go whooshing by in among all those cat pictures and other distractions.
-Not only that, but a third party gets to choose what you see.
+Social media has its uses, but with services like Twitter or Facebook, new stories go whooshing by in among all those cat pictures and other distractions.
+Not only that, but a third party gets to decide what you see.
+In the case of most social media, that means algorithms designed to maximise the revenue earned from your attention.

 If you want to check this morning’s technology news from New Zealand publishers, RSS is the only easy way to capture everything in one single spot.
 The alternative is to spend hours ploughing through multiple sites.